TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-02-14-how-can-we-generate-unit-tests-part-3-how-to-ask-davinci-and-codex-to-get-the-right-answer.md

 <br>

 The response will be longer now.
-If we ever get a longer test case that won't fit, we'll just increase `max_tokens`.
+If we ever get a longer test case that won't fit, we'll increase `max_tokens`.

 ```bash